jncc/s1-ard-processor/README.md

     -v /<hostPath>/working:/working
     -t jncc/test-s1-ard-processor

-Where <hostpath> is the path on the host to the mounted fole
+Where <hostpath> is the path on the host to the mounted folder

 Convert Docker image to Singularity image
 -----------------------------------------